 Assigned Reading: You are responsible for the material in each chapter covered on the Class Activity Schedule.
 Always make sure cover the figures, charts and tables within each of the assigned reading chapters.
-We move quickly in this class and cover a wide range of content - there is simply not enough time to sufficiently cover all content in lecture alone, so your text is essential to provide critical examples and information needed to grasp the concepts we will be covering.
-Be sure to cover the "Review" sections at the end of each chapter as well.
+Be sure to cover any "Review" sections at the end of each chapter as well.
 The lectures are structured around your textbook and I draw heavily from it for lecture, quizzes and exams.

 Lecture Exams: There will be 4 Lecture Exams.
 These exams will cover lecture material, concepts from lab and assigned reading.
 Your lowest Lecture Exam Score will be automatically dropped from your total course score.
+Any use of the internet, cell phones, Bluetooth or headphones will result in no score for the exam.
 Do not come late to exams.
-After the first person is done you will not be able to start the exam.
+After the first person has left the room you will not be able to start the exam.

-Final Exam: On the last day of the class, there will be a cumulative final exam.
+Final Exam: On the last day of the class, during finals week, there will be a cumulative final exam.

-Lecture Quizzes: There will be about 12 (short) lecture quizzes given during the semester.
-These short quizzes will be given during lecture or lab and will cover material from previous lectures or assigned reading.
+Lecture Quizzes: There will be about 10 (short) lecture quizzes given during the semester.
+These short quizzes will be given during lecture and will cover material from previous lectures or assigned reading.
 These quizzes will help you prepare for the exams.
 The lowest lecture quiz score will automatically be dropped.